alastairmoody-madeye/Engineering-Ladders/Quality-Director.md

 # Quality Director

-Role responsible for defining the strategic direction and team member support for quality engineering.
-They work with users, engineers, stakeholders, industry experts, market researchers, and perform research in order to define the best path forward for our quality engineering efforts.
+The primary system for team members on this path is the quality program and includes automated regression tests for UI's and API's and related tools that we use to create a high qualituy experience for our customers.

 | Level | Position |
 | :---: | :---: |
 | 5 | [QD5 - Quality Director 5](#qd5---quality-director-5) |
 | 6 | [QD6 - Quality Director 6](#qd6---quality-director-6) |
 | 7 | [QD7 - Quality Director 7](#qd7---quality-director-7) |

+# System Specifics:
+* **Technology**: automated testing tools, code quality assessment tools
+* **System**: quality engineering program
+* **People**: relationship with the team(s)
+* **Process**: level of engagement with quality engineering processes
+* **Influence**: social network influence

 ## QD5 - Quality Director 5